csamarth/Ack-system-oppnet/README.md

 # Acknowledgment System in Opportunistic Networks

 Through this project, we ([Subham Kumaram](https://github.com/shubhamkrm) and I) proposed and developed an acknowledgment system in Opportunistic Networks to improve their current efficiency in terms of message throughput through relief in overhead costs.
-This work was accepted at the [2018 Fifth International Conference on Parallel, Distributed and Grid Computing (PGDC)](https://ieeexplore.ieee.org/xpl/conhome/8735657/proceeding) and can be found [here](https://doi.org/10.1109/PDGC.2018.8745876).
+This work was published at the [2018 Fifth International Conference on Parallel, Distributed and Grid Computing (PGDC)](https://ieeexplore.ieee.org/xpl/conhome/8735657/proceeding) and can be found [here](https://doi.org/10.1109/PDGC.2018.8745876).

 # Index